carvel-dev/carvel/site/content/blog/dagger-and-kapp.md

 Dagger is a portable devkit to build powerful CI/CD pipelines quickly and run them anywhere.
 Read more about Dagger [here](https://dagger.io/)

 ### Introducing kapp package for dagger
 Do you want to observe your kubernetes deployments are going smoothly in your dagger pipeline?
-Then we highly recommend trying out [kapp deploy](https://github.com/dagger/dagger/tree/main/pkg/universe.dagger.io/alpha/kubernetes/kapp).
+Then we highly recommend trying out [kapp deploy](https://github.com/dagger/dagger/tree/main/pkg/universe.dagger.io/alpha/kubernetes/kapp). kapp is now available as an alpha package with dagger and can be easily consumed in your CI/CD.

 Below are the steps that one could use to add kapp to a dagger pipeline.

 ### The micro services demo project
 Leveraging the well known [microservices demo](https://github.com/GoogleCloudPlatform/microservices-demo) to create dagger plan to deploy.
 The cloned and updated project to run in a local kind cluster is present [here](https://github.com/renuy/microservices-demo).

 This project's deployment manifest(configuration) for kubernetes is available as ./release/kubernetes-manifests.yaml

 ### Build and run locally using dagger plan
 We need to have a dagger plan in place to deploy the application in the cluster.
-In this blog since the project is already created and build available as image, will extend the project using the dagger plan to deploy it to a kind cluster.
+In this blog since the project is already created and build available as image, we will extend the project using the dagger plan to deploy it to a cluster (kind cluster).

 #### Deploy.cue
 The dagger plan is written in cue allowing it to be simple and readable.
 Lets look at the anatomy of the plan.